Heathfield Vets

 If your dog is young, fit and healthy and you have decided not to breed from them in the future, we fully recommend neutering, which has a number of advantages.

-• Preventing unplanned, unwanted and costly offspring.
+• Preventing unplanned, unwanted and costly offspring and complications associated with pregnancy.

 What is involved in the procedure?